 You should buy this if ...

-- You want the best Mac on the market today
+You want the best Mac on the market right now

 You shouldn't buy this if...